eldargab/LT-Opener/README.md

   * Terminal: Open in active dir `:lt.plugins.opener/open-terminal-in-active-dir`
   * Explorer: Open active workspace `:lt.plugins.opener/open-active-workspace`
   * Explorer: Reveal active item `:lt.plugins.opener/reveal-active-item`

-Active workspace means either:

-  1. Folder of the current workspace (if there is only one such)
+  * Run shell command againts active item (#item-type #command) (hidden) `:lt.plugins.opener/shell`

+where

+  * `Active item` - is what is opened in the currently active tab
+  * `Active dir` - the dir of the active item (if file) or active item itself
-  2. Folder of the current workspace that is also a parent of the currently opened file
+  * `Active workspace dir` - folder from the current workspace that is also a parent of active item.
+If there is only one folder in workspace that one will be returned regardless of the active item.

-No shortcuts are assigned by default.

 ##Customization